This review pits Outco and Interview Kickstart, two popular interview prep platforms, together.

 Outco helps you scale through any general interview process.

-While Interview Kickstart is specifically a platform to learn programming skills and pass interviews on that skill.
+While Interview Kickstart is specifically a platform to learn programming skills and pass interviews on that skills.

 Hence, it is no surprise that Interview Kickstart delivers more bulky information.
 The courses would require a longer time to complete.